MikenzieAlasca/F21-1010/lab/lab-06/Lab-06.raw.md

 http://uw-s20-2015.s3.amazonaws.com/GCF_000001405.39_GRCh38.p41214_genomic.s44a-21.fna

 Create a new file to write the program.
 Your program must print the starting location of the pattern in the data file.
-If the pattern is not found then print "pattern not found"
+If the pattern is not found then print "pattern not found".

+You can refer to the first program in the file [https://github.com/Univ-Wyo-Education/F21-1010/blob/main/class/lect/Lect-12/Lect-12.html.pdf](https://github.com/Univ-Wyo-Education/F21-1010/blob/main/class/lect/Lect-12/Lect-12.html.pdf) if you have any questions.

-Our process for searching this is:
+The process is:

 1. Create a varible and assign the pattern we are looking for to the variable.
 2. Import the file readGeneticData.
 Use the function readGeneticData in the file `readGeneticData.py` to read the data.  [https://github.com/Univ-Wyo-Education/F21-1010/blob/main/lab/lab-06/readGeneticData.py](https://github.com/Univ-Wyo-Education/F21-1010/blob/main/lab/lab-06/readGeneticData.py).
 The function takes the filepath as the input and it returns all the lines in the files as a list.
 For eg: ["line 1", line 2"].